Website City of San Mateo

 Who You Are

-- You possess the knowledge of the principles and practices of budget preparation and administration.
+- Knowledge of principles and practices of organization and public administration.

 What You Bring

 Management Analyst I:

 Any combination of experience and education that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

 - Experience: One year of general administrative experience, preferably in local government.